 From my earliest years I hated sex.
 The reason was that I wanted to be a girl.
 I saw that ladies, while admittedly more graceful and sweet than men, were also just as determined and noble.
 I could not bear to be relegated to the ranks of rough and stern men.

-Hugh Keenleyside, a Canadian diplomat in Japan, described Baty as a "transvestite", who occasionally entertained guests while dressed in a gown.[24]
-Friends observed a transition from Thomas Baty to Irene Clyde, noting that one identity gradually faded as the other emerged:[3]: 21–22
+Baty publicly presented themselves as Thomas Baty to most of society.[3]: 21–22 Friends observed Baty's reserved nature, gentle demeanour, and traditionally feminine traits, such as speaking in the women's style of Japanese and fastening garments from right to left.[22]
+Baty also wore women's clothes and accessories.[4]Hugh Keenleyside, a Canadian diplomat in Japan, described Baty as a "transvestite", who occasionally entertained guests while dressed in a gown.[23]
+Friends also witnessed a transition from Thomas Baty to Irene Clyde, noting that one identity gradually faded as the other emerged:[3]: 21–22

 When he extended his hand in greeting his sombre eyes lit up, his withdrawn expression melted away.
 Dr Baty, Chief Legal Advisor to the Foreign Office of Japan, disappeared and in his place stood Irene Clyde, a gentle, kindly, witty, and intelligent elderly lady.

 Influenced by the writings of Thomas Carlyle, Baty came to perceive the unity of all religions and disregarded the specific historical contexts of Hebrew and Christian traditions.
-They subsequently became a Theosophist and a follower of Shinto.[16]
+Baty subsequently became a Theosophist and a follower of Shinto.[15]

 Legacy